jeremeamia/microlib-config/README.md

 use MicroLib\Config as cfg;
 ```

-2. Load the config file.
+Load the config file.

 ```php
 $config = cfg\load('config.json');
 ```

-3. Define a schema for the data.
-Using the `schema` function is optional,
+Define a schema for the data.
+Using the `schema` function is optional but is
-   but is useful for validating that the schema is defined correctly.
-(Note:
+useful for validating that the schema is defined correctly.
+(Note: The schema
-   The schema can be placed in a separate file and loaded with the `load`
+can be placed in a separate file and loaded with the `load` function like other
-   function like other config data.)
+config data.)

 ```php
 $schema = cfg\schema([